yuval-ro/guides/gpg/gpg.md

     Click on "New GPG Key".

     Paste the block you copied earlier.

-    *It is optional yet recommended to give your new key a memorable title.
+    > Naming the key is optional, but I strongly recommended to do so - with a memorable name!

     Click on "Add GPG Key" and you are done!